atra1n2/pdf-compress-applet/README.md

 This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.
 A copy of the license is included in the `LICENSE` file.

-In simple terms, this license's main condition is that if you use this code as part of a service that users interact with over a network, you must also make the complete and corresponding source code of your modified version available to those users.

 ## Acknowledgements

 * **Ghostscript:** The PDF/PostScript interpreter maintained by [Artifex Software, Inc.](https://artifex.com/).